nestdotland/docs/docs/eggs/linking-your-api-key.md

+---
-# Linking your API key
+title: Linking your API key
+---

 In order to publish modules to the blockchain with our CLI, you must first generate an API key.
 See [Getting Started](https://nest.land/#start).